ptbrown1729/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Physics
     institution: Princeton University
     year: 2019
-  - course: BA in Mathematics
-    institution: University of Chicago
-    year: 2013
   - course: BS with honors in Physics
     institution: University of Chicago
     year: 2013